jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

     set PATH=%PATH%;C:\Users\geo_beja\AppData\Local\Programs\Git LFS

-You can start Qt development tools with:
+If installed, you can start other Qt development tools with:

 .. code-block:: bat